The leader of the Blades destroyed her pack. She’s not supposed to fall in love with him. She’s supposed to kill him.

 Death won’t stop him.
 Loving her might.

 Living on the streets and struggling to survive, Meg jumped at the chance to join a pack of werewolves as a child.
-But her new family was decimated before she could bond with them—slaughtered by the Blade known as Dexter.
+But her new family was decimated before she could bond with them—slaughtered by the Blades of Janus.

 Now, she has a chance to avenge her fallen packmates and rescue the lost and misguided survivors taken by the Blades.
 The only way to do that is to find the man who founded the Blades and end him once and for all.
 Who better to get close to him than a harmless omega?

 But the closer she gets to their leader, the more she realizes she doesn’t actually know who—or what—she’s facing.
 Will the dark secrets he carries be the key to her salvation or the end of everything she’s known?

 Main Content: Approximately 84,506 words, 397 (5.5 x 8.5) pages

 Meg stared up at him with unfocused eyes.
 She swayed a little as Tessa hit the door hard enough to shake the floor.

 “Wow, did the earth move for you, too?”
 Brock let out a chuckle, trying to cover for the cheesy line.